 The Mountain Biking Skills Park in Caliente provides two miles of fat tire fun in a structured setting.
 Located on a hill adjacent to the city’s Super Park, these trails offer an incredible experience for all skill levels.
-Set to be completed in early 2018, the skills park is the perfect complement to the other trails being built in the area.
+Now open to the public, the skills park is the perfect complement to the other trails being built in the area.

 Check this page often for updated information on the mountain bike trails.